HackaDOT-East-Asia/Summer-HackaDOT-2023/teams/topic1-NFT_Camera/README.md

 Install up to 4.
 Update constant.js of ERC721 Minting Boilerplate.
 https://github.com/lastrust/erc721-minting-boilerplate

+Choose a blockchain to mint NFTs when installing this boilerplate.
+Keep some blockchain tokens of your choice in your wallet for the GAS fee.
 I chose Astar Network, so anyone who chooses Astar Network can use erc721-minting-boilerplate-main/src/utils/constant.js from the NFT Camera repository.

 ```